NguyenPhamCode4You/ai-home-lab-docker-compose/transcribe/VesselReport_Final_Documentation.md

 gantt
     title Complete Port Operation Timeline
     dateFormat HH:mm

     section Arrival
     Ship Arrival (Outside)     :a1, 08:00, 2h
-    Idle Time (Waiting)       :a2, after a1, 4h
+    Idle Time (Waiting)        :a2, after a1, 3h

     section Moving to Berth
     Intra In (Moving to Berth) :a3, after a2, 1h

     section Cargo Operations
-    Berth Time (Start)        :milestone, after a3, 0h Cargo Loading/Unloading   :a4, after a3, 12h
+    Berth Time (Start)         :milestone, after a3, 0h Cargo Loading/Unloading    :a4, after a3, 6h
-    Unberth Time (End)        :milestone, after a4, 0h section Departure
+    Unberth Time (End)         :milestone, after a4, 0h

-    Departure                 :a5, after a4, 1h
+    section Departure
-    Intra Out (Moving from Berth)   :a3, after a2, 1h
+    Intra Out (Moving from Berth) :a5, after a4, 1h
+    Departure                    :a6, after a5, 1h

 ```

 #### Port Phase Definitions